Mobility Post Transition

 Travelling to the EU for work

-The following has to be considered when travelling for business or sending staff to
+The following has to be considered when travelling for business or sending staff to an EU country:

 In most cases, short-term business visitors can attend meetings in an EU country under visa-free travel.
 However, they will have to check for each country they do business in, which activities are allowed before they start carrying out work.
 These could include research, training, trade fairs and exhibitions, sales, purchasing, after-sales services, tourism, translation and interpretation.